fernandocastillo/minesweeper-api/readme.md

 ---------------
 #### POST /api/game (Bearer token required)
-Create a new game and retrieve a json object with a cells representation.
-Check the file config/mine.php to see all possible cell states.
+Create a new game and retrieve a json object with a cells representation and state of game.
+Check the file config/mine.php to see all possible cell values.
+Positive values mean mines discovered.

+Note: Internal cell representation (json_cells field in table games) is lineal not as a grid/matrix.

 Params (Optional):
 ```sh